Efficient Learning of Urban Driving Policies Using Bird's-Eye-View State Representations: Experimental Evaluation

 \subsection{Simulation Setup}

 Our proposed agent models are evaluated using the CARLA \gls*{ad} simulator ~\cite{dosovitskiy17carla} that allows for imitating realistic traffic negotiation among both pedestrians and vehicles.
 We use the \textit{Town02} map, which resembles an urban area with single-lane roads and traffic lights but no roundabouts.
-Our simulation includes 30 other vehicles and 50 simulated pedestrians across the map that are controlled by an autopilot.
-The action frequency is 10~Hz.
-We employ a synthetic LiDAR sensor to detect pedestrian infractions, which proved to be more robust compared to CARLA's collision sensor.
+Our simulation includes 30 other vehicles and 50 simulated pedestrians across the map that are controlled by CARLA.
+A LiDAR sensor with a range of $30\,\si[per-mode=symbol]{\m}$, $110\,^\circ$ field of view, and no noise is used; traffic participants can be occluded.
+The action frequency is at $10\,\si[per-mode=symbol]{\Hz}$.